EmileSpecialProducts/UltraWiFiDuck/README.md

 GUI r
 DELAY 1000
 STRING https://emilespecialproducts.github.io/UltraWifiDuck/web/lock.htm
-ENTER
+\ENTER
 DELAY 1000
-F11
+\F11
 ```

 ## CLI Commands

-The command line interface or CLI is accessible using a serial connection to the ESP8266 (115200 baud, Newline ending) or via the web interface at `192.168.4.1/terminal.html`.
+The command line interface or CLI is accessible using a serial connection to the ESP (115200 baud, Newline ending) or via the web interface at `192.168.4.1/terminal.html`.

 ### General